 Enabling Vegetable Business Development in East Africa for more jobs and better human and environmental health

-Production and productivity of vegetables in the region are severely affected by the lack of quality seeds, degraded and nutrient-deficient soils, pests and diseases which result in low crop yields and poor produce quality of smallholder farmers in Kenya and Ethiopia.
+Production and productivity of vegetables in the region are severely affected by the lack of quality seeds, degraded and nutrient-deficient soils, pests, and diseases which result in low crop yields and poor quality of produce by smallholder farmers in Kenya and Ethiopia.
 Farmers indiscriminately and frequently apply chemical fertilizers and pesticides, which increases production cost and exposes people, animals and the environment to high levels of risk.
-Without sustainable use and management of land and soil resources, sustainable development and environmental sustainability are unlikely to be attained
+Without sustainable use and management of land and soil resources, sustainable development and environmental sustainability are unlikely to be attained.

 The project aims to take advantage of the “vegetable gap” in Kenya and Ethiopia to create jobs and income and at the same time improve nutrition.
 It will accomplish this by working toward a strong and competitive vegetable sub-sector through a combination of supply- and demand-side interventions.

-The project will design, pilot and scale innovative regenerative vegetable production and post-harvest technologies and will in addition strengthen private seed sector in Ethiopia and Kenya, in alliance with the Africa Vegetable Breeding Consortium.
+The project will design, pilot and scale innovative regenerative vegetable production and post-harvest technologies.
+And will in addition strengthen the private seed sector in Ethiopia and Kenya, in alliance with the Africa Vegetable Breeding Consortium.
 Value chain development will particularly emphasize Traditional African Vegetables (TAV) and other commercial vegetables cultivated predominantly in each country.

 V4P&P will engage ‘business champions’ to guide the formation of Vegetable Business Networks (VBNs) of women and youth as they pursue collective action in vegetable production and marketing in urban and peri-urban areas.
 The champions will facilitate their networks with access to information, business development services, input/output markets, and serve as liaisons with local governments.